Rank--two Euler systems for symmetric squares: Acknowledgment

 \section{Acknowledgment}

 We thank Alan Lauder and David Loeffler for answering our questions during the preparation of this paper.
+We also thank the anonymous referee for a very thorough reading of an earlier version of this article and for many useful suggestions.
 K.B. has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie Grant Agreement No. 745691 (CriticalGZ).
 A.L. is supported by the NSERC Discovery Grants Program 05710.